smason1995/remote/README.md

 save                will write a new profile to the remote session storage

+remove              will remove an existing profile from remote session storage

 print-profiles      will display all known profiles to the screen

 help                will print out the command available to execute